eumerme/ruby-dio/README.md

 # ruby-dio

-This repository has been created to accompany my learning journey through the "Ruby Developer Training" program offered by [DIO](https://web.dio.me/track/formacao-ruby-developer)
+This repository has been created to accompany my learning journey through the "Ruby Developer Training" program offered by [Digital Innovation One (DIO)](https://web.dio.me/track/formacao-ruby-developer)